wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 will bring.
 Larger logging granularities, however, negatively impact the latency of operation, since an operation is declared as committed only after its changes are persisted with the log entries.

+FlatStore overcomes the above issues with a combination of techniques as we discuss below.
+First, FlatStore adopts the log-structured update design to avoid inline updates of data, converting most data updates to sequential writes.
+In addition, log entries are flushed frequently in 256 byte granularity to minimize operation latency.
+To support small log entries, FlatStore uses two distinct log formats.